Prior to Arrival

 - Payment for BSA Membership Fee (if proof of current membership was not previously submitted)

-- $30 for staff beginning in May – check or exact change preferred
+- $60 for staff for a required year long membership – check or exact change preferred

 At the Seasonal Personnel Office each employee’s WorkBright profile and I-9 documentation will be verified and they will be issued a welcome packet, uniform voucher, ID badge, and parking pass (if required).
 Once this is completed, staff will need to receive their housing assignment, move in, purchase uniform parts, and report to their supervisor to discuss training, position expectations, and schedules.
 This process typically takes a few hours.